 Oh hello.
 Don’t mind us.
 We’re just over here making a delicious, inexpensive, gluten-free, vegetarian dinner in one pan.
 In about 15 minutes.
 Rich, creamy chickpea curry made at home in the Instant Pot (the recipe includes stovetop instructions too!) will have you thinking twice before ever hitting up Postmates for Indian take-out again.

 If you like Indian food but are intimidated to make it at home, OR if you’re trying to convert someone who is on the fence about it, this is the dish for you.
 Made with a base of chickpeas, it’s sometimes called Chana Masala on Indian menus.
 It can be made without any spice and is still super comforting and full of flavor.

-Chickpea curry comes together so fast that it’s made for weeknights, but it’s also freezer-friendly if you want to make a big batch and save it for last-minute meals.
+Chickpea curry comes together so fast that it’s made for weeknights.
+And just like Chicken and Corn Chowder it’s also freezer-friendly if you want to make a big batch and save it for last-minute meals.

 - Butter – Traditionally, Indian food uses clarified butter (ghee).
 It’s now relatively easy to find ghee at many grocery stores, so if it’s something you have definitely use it.
 Regular butter also works just fine.